Skip to content

 What’s involved in Project HERO?

-- Access to an innovative software solution for workforce planning for the duration of the project .
+• Full access to PeopleBench’ innovative software solution for workforce planning for the duration of the project.

-- Access to online professional learning opportunities for leaders and aspiring leaders, addressing under-explored areas such as strategic workforce planning, organizational development and data-informed HR decision-making.
+• Access to an online library of professional learning resources, including modules on strategic workforce planning, organizational development and data-informed HR decision-making.

-Our goal is to spend a little time engaged in the process of improving resilience and retention, so you can save maximum time in reducing the need to recruit, onboard, and train!
+Our goal is to focus on improving staff resilience, culture and retention, so you can save time by reducing the need to recruit, onboard, and train!

-We anticipate participation will involve the following time commitments for your different stakeholders spread across each academic year:
+We anticipate participation will involve the following activities for your different stakeholders spread across each academic year:

 District Leader